-GEM has had your greyhound surgically altered, provided its initial one year inoculations for rabies and distemper, had him/her tested for heartworm, and treated with panacur (a broad spectrum wormer which kills hook worms, whip worms, and round worms) and provided a 6 month supply of heartworm preventative.
+GEM has had your greyhound surgically altered, provided its initial one year inoculations for rabies and distemper, had him/her tested for heartworm, and treated with panacur (a broad spectrum wormer which kills hook worms, whip worms, and round worms).

 The following veterinary care should be acquired by you within two weeks:

 - Wellness Visit ~ GEM recommends that you take your greyhound to your veterinarian for a wellness visit.
 The doctor can establish a profile of your dog when it is well.
 Also bring the medical records you received from GEM.

 - Stool sample ~ A stool sample should be taken to your veterinarian for parasite testing.

 - Worms ~ There are four types of worms that can be found in dogs.
 The following are the recommended medications:

 – Cextex or Droncit ~ The best for tapeworms.
 Tapeworms look like rice (young worms) or linguini (mature worm segments) in a dogs stool.